 Following the passage of the PRWORA, states also developed new methods for calculating TANF eligibility and benefits.
 While many states adopted their own distinct formulas and tests, on average, eligibility and benefit computation became less generous.
-Between 1996 under AFDC and 2016, the maximum amount a family of three could earn and be eligible for TANF decreased by 12%, and the maximum benefit for a family of three without any income decreased by 26%.
+Between 1996 under AFDC and 2016, the maximum income a family of three could earn and be eligible for TANF decreased by 12%, and the maximum benefit for a family of three without any income decreased by 26%.

 As caseloads declined, financial eligibility standards tightened, and benefits were reduced, the number of families eligible for TANF assistance who received aid also decreased.
 In 1997, 69% of TANF eligible families received TANF assistance; by 2013, only 31% received assistance.
 A similar trend occurred with child poverty and TANF receipt: Between 1997 and 2013, the number of children in poverty ticked upward while the number of children receiving TANF decreased (Office of Family Assistance 2018).
-Since the passage of the PRWORA, many families left the TANF program.
-Even though a sizable share found work (Blank 2002), many remained needy.
-The fact that a family exited TANF does not necessarily mean that their material condition improved.

 The caseload and participation trends outlined above suggest an overall decline in cash assistance spending.
 Figure 2 shows nationwide aggregate spending on “basic assistance,” regular cash benefits provided through a state’s TANF program that are only offered on the condition of recipients meeting certain requirements.
-Thus, paternalistic requirements are applied selectively.
-Only those receiving regular cash assistance payments must comply.
 Reported basic assistance expenditures declined annually from 1998 to 2002, before increasing annually from 2003 to 2005.
 After a period of further decreases through 2008, expenditures ticked up during the Great Recession but decreased again in 2011.
 While basic assistance expenditures increased in certain periods—largely due to economic downturns—there is a clear trend over the period toward less basic assistance spending.
-Real basic assistance expenditures decreased by 56.7% between 1998 and 2014.
+Basic assistance expenditures (measured in real dollars) decreased by 56.7% between 1998 and 2014.

-The sizable decrease in aggregate cash assistance spending illuminates a dilemma for paternalistic policy.
+The sizable decrease in aggregate cash assistance spending illuminates tension for paternalistic policy.
 On the one hand, the PRWORA was work-focused welfare reform.
 It aimed to push low-income families into work and encourage self-sufficiency using requirements, sanctions, job training, and time limits.
 Basic assistance was the means to this end.
 It is through receipt of basic assistance that a family is subject to TANF’s paternalistic policies: time limits and activity, child support, and school attendance requirements.
 However, as Figure 2 shows, a key trend since the creation of TANF is basic assistance retrenchment.
-States are spending considerably less on cash aid now than in the years immediately following TANF’s creation, effectively severing the link between welfare assistance and the PRWORA's paternalistic requirements for many low-income families.
+States are spending less on cash aid now than in the years immediately following TANF’s creation, effectively severing the link between welfare assistance and the PRWORA's paternalistic requirements for many low-income families.